Images from the past featuring local Grumman aircraft.Learn more

-The seller of the aircraft was Tom Zeederburg (https://jlpc.co.za/wp/2013/05/the-first-home-built/) who had brought it up from Durban.
+The seller of the aircraft was Tom Zeederburg (The First Homebuilt) who had flown it up from Durban.
 I took a careful look at the 1972-model aircraft which had a total time of only 590 hours on engine and aircraft from new.
-At his price of R 7250 it seemed fair value and was clearly in excellent condition being only about 5 years old with low time.
-That price was about wquivalent to the cost of a new Ford Granada Ghia, a large fairly luxurious family sedan of the day.
+At his price of R 7500 it seemed fair value and was clearly in excellent condition being only about 5 years old with low time.
+That price was about equivalent to the cost of a new Ford Granada Ghia, a large fairly luxurious family sedan of the day.

 The pictures here show the aircraft at Baragwanath just a few days after purchase with myself and Ann, my wife.

 Of course this was not the case at all.
 The Grumman AA1 had and to this day has a reputation as a machine with a high stall speed, sharp stall characteristics and generally "squirrelly" handling.
-This is mostly nonsense as I discovered in time but so affected was my thinking about my airplance that for rather a long time I became anxious about the possibility, as warned by an experienced instuctow (who surely must know these things!) that I could at any moment be caught out by some untoward behaviour of the aircraft!
+This is mostly nonsense as I discovered in time, but so affected was my thinking about my airplane that for rather a long time I became anxious about the possibility, as warned by an experienced instuctor (who surely must know these things!) that I could at any moment be caught out by some untoward behaviour of the aircraft!